These Terms and Conditions provide the basis for conducting a fundraising activity on behalf of the Australian Conservation Foundation (“ACF”).

 Fundraisers who collect cash donations during their fundraising activity regretfully are not authorised to provide a receipt to the donor for tax-deduction purposes, and ACF is not able to manually process individual receipts.

-If the fundraiser has set up a fundraising page online to accept donations (I.e. through Raisely, Everyday Hero) these third-party platforms are authorised to issue tax-deductible receipts on behalf of ACF.
+If the fundraiser has set up a fundraising page online to accept donations (I.e. through Grassrootz, GoFundraise, MyCause etc) these third-party platforms are authorised to issue tax-deductible receipts on behalf of ACF.
 For every donation made on the fundraiser’s webpage, they will automatically receive a tax-deductible receipt.

 Fundraisers who collect pooled cash donations as part of a community fundraising activity and provide these to ACF will receive a written acknowledgement of funds received but this will not be in the form of a receipt that the fundraiser can use for tax-deduction purposes.

-All financial records related to the fundraising activity need to be kept for seven (7) years, according to government requirements.
+All financial records related to the fundraising activity need to be kept for seven (7) years, according to government requirements (unless using an online fundraising platform provided by ACF such as Night Out For Nature).
 Full records of the activity must be returned to ACF no later than 14 days after the event for auditing purposes.

 Fundraisers need to comply with any obligations under applicable legislation and/or regulations in the State or Territory in which they are conducting their fundraising activity.
 You may be responsible for organising permits, licenses, insurance or obtaining an authority to fundraise where necessary for fundraising activities such as raffles or competitions (this excludes permits for door to door and public coin collections which are organised by ACF at the point of registration).